davidpots/playsongnotes/_lessons/301 - dont think twice its all right - bob dylan - strum version.md

 ## Lyrics with chords

+Capo 4th fret.
 See the PDF chord sheet for a print-friendly version of these notes.

     INTRO